EmuDeck/emudeck.github.io/docs/emulators/steamos/pcsx2.md

     * Intercept DHCP
         * Leave unchecked
             * If you would like to manually tweak settings, check `Intercept DHCP` and adjust settings as needed
-    * DNS1 Address and DNS2 Address:
+    * DNS1 Address and DNS2 Address
-        * Typically, you can leave these both unedited, but if online multiplayer is not working, set `Auto` to `Manual` and enter the same DNS address from the server in both boxes so the two are identical
+        * Match the addresses to the spreadsheet, [https://docs.google.com/spreadsheets/d/1k4kJcJLkANysILr5jpmB08Px-08CIFGYvNsiwoHuCWw/edit#gid=1383772811](https://docs.google.com/spreadsheets/d/1k4kJcJLkANysILr5jpmB08Px-08CIFGYvNsiwoHuCWw/edit#gid=1383772811)
+        * For example, if using the `Cristian` server, type `45.7.228.197` into `DNS1 Address` and `0.0.0.0` into `DNS2 Address`
     * Hard Disk Drive
         * Check the `Enabled` box
         * Click `Create Image` in the bottom right corner